General Journals

 We created three journal lines for each line in the Excel worksheet - one for each dimension.

 You might have noticed that the journal has document numbers, but we specified no document numbers in the Excel worksheet.
-Excel Importer uses the number series selected for the batch to generate document numbers.
+Excellent Importer uses the number series selected for the batch to generate document numbers.

 Example 3: Employee Expense Import using Account/Dimension Mapping